stacksmith/trivial-rfc-1123/README.md

 date-parse-error condition will be raised in case of problems.

-The code started out in drakma and was shoehorned to be standalone library for minimal applications requiring date parsing and printing.
+The code started out in drakma and was shoehorned to be a standalone library for applications requiring minimal date parsing and printing.

 According to the authors, the following formats will be parsed: